tmkhwana/tmkhwana/README.md

 <!-- INTRO -->
 <h1 align="center">Hi 👋, I'm Thembile Mkhwanazi</h1>
-<h3 align="center">🚀 Welcome to My Code Haven! 🚀</h3>

 <h4> 👨‍💻 About Me</h4>

-Hey!
-I'm a Java Developer navigating my way in the world of code.
+I'm a Developer navigating my way in the world of code.
 I’m passionate about learning how to write cleaner, more maintainable code.
 When I'm not coding, I'm figuring out little system quirks – like a rookie detective trying to solve tech mysteries.
 Coding for me is all about having fun and growing.